 Do any Senior Executives have fixed term contracts?
 No. Senior Executives are on rolling contracts until notice is given by either Stockland or the Executive.
 What notice period is required under these contracts?
-Job Band Notice period Managing Director Six months Senior Executives Three months In appropriate circumstances, payment may be made in lieu of notice.
+Job Band Notice period Managing Director Six months Senior Executives Three months In appropriate circumstance es, payment may be made in lieu of notice.
 Where the termination occurs as a result of misconduct or serious or persistent breach of contract (termination for cause), Stockland may terminate employment immediately without notice or payment in lieu of notice.
-Does the Executive receive a termination payment if Stockland initiates termination? resignation, the Managing termination of twelve mont Where termination is made Director or Senior Executive would receive a hs Fixed Pay (including applicable notice).
-If for cause, the Executive is terminated with no rany other termination payment.
+Does the Executive receive a termination payment if Stockland initiates termination? ermination, including mutually agreed resignation, the Managing Director or cluding applicable notice).
+Senior Executive would receive a termination of Where termination is made for cause, the Executive is terminated with no payment in lieu of notice or any other termination payment.
 On termination (other than for cause or non-mutual resignation) is the Executive eligible for STI?
-STI is determined in line w STI awarded. ith the annual assessment process with any On termination, how are unvested equity awards (LTI and Deferred STI) treated?
-In cases of termination for cause or resignation, all unvested securities or rights lapse.
-In other circumstances, the Board has the discretion to adjust the vesting conditions.
-Typically, this discretion is applied as outlined below. treateu r Death or Total and Permanent Disablement Full vesting of any unvested equity awards.
+STI is determined in line with the annual assessment process with any STI awarded.
+On termination, how are unvested equity awards (LTI and Deferred STI) treated? ause or resignation, all unvested securities or rights lapse.
+In other circums, this discretion is applied as outlined below. stances, the Board has the discretion to adjust the Death or Total and Permanent Disablement Full vesting of any unvested equity awards.
 For termination other than for cause or resignation For unvested Deferred STI, full vesting on 30 June in the financial year of termination.
 For LTI, full vesting of LTI awards whose performance period ends in year of termination subject to exceeding applicable performance hurdles.
 Other unvested LTI awards forfeited.